 We used this intensively both for airborne biological sample collections (i.e., diversity, functions via ‘omics’ approaches) as well as for total airborne particulate analyses (i.e., high-resolution micro-spectroscopy) .Analyzing these two types of collected samples will, together with all other in situ and real time analyses, allow us to quantify the nature, compositions, and speciation as well as microbial diversity and function of all airborne ‘impurities’.
 Linking this with all ‘impurity’ analyses that we do on the samples collected from the snow and ice surfaces will allow us nicely to link our results with the WP1 pigment and microbial activity etc analyses and WP3 reflectivity measurements over the melt season.

 Thus as you see we made sure that even our smallest members of the team – those traveling by air – regardless if they are microbes or not – get a ride of their life even once we captured them.

-I am currently still building a new interface-geochemistry group at the German Research Centre for Geosciences, GFZ in Potsdam.
-Germany and am still based at the University of Leeds.
+I am currently leading a new interface-geochemistry group at the German Research Centre for Geosciences, GFZ in Potsdam, in Germany and am slowly finishing my projects at the University of Leeds.

 We study various molecular level mineral fromation reactions and microbe-mineral-fluid interaction processes.